slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 ## On planning and strategy

 <!--
+-- x\@naval] * Plan as if you were going to live forever, act as if you were going to die tomorrow.

-- What you think is your problem is not your problem, your strategy is.
++ What you think is your problem is not your problem, your strategy is.
-- 20% of the game is strategy.
++ 20% of the game is strategy.
 80% of the game is not quitting.
-- a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
++ a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
-- Don’t tell everyone your plans, instead show them your results.
++ Don’t tell everyone your plans, instead show them your results.
-- The Romans removed the soldiers’ incentive to be a coward and hurt others thanks to a process called decimation.
++ The Romans removed the soldiers’ incentive to be a coward and hurt others thanks to a process called decimation.
 If a legion loses a battle and there is suspicion of cowardice, 10 percent of the soldiers and commanders are put to death, usually by random lottery.
-- "every pattern is a map"
++ "every pattern is a map"
 -->

 > *"All battles are won or lost before they are ever fought."